EDUCBA Logo

 Key Differences Between Simple Interest vs Compound Interest

-• Simple interest can be defined as the interest charged on the total principal amount taken for a particular period of time.
-Interest is only charged based on the use of funds.
-The calculation of simple interest is quite straightforward and is the fastest way to calculate interest.
-An example of simple interest is car loans, where the interest has to be paid on the amount borrowed.
+• Simple interest charges interest on the total principal amount taken for a specific period of time, based solely on the use of funds.
+Calculating simple interest is quite straightforward and the fastest way to calculate interest.
+An example of simple interest is car loans, which must be paid on the borrowed amount.

 • 1 day – Daily